betterwithdata/dnikit/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for your interest in contributing to DNIKit!
+Thank you for your interest in contributing to DeepView!
 Please review [CONTRIBUTING.md](../CONTRIBUTING.md) first.
 If you would like to proceed with making a pull request, please indicate your agreement to the terms outlined in CONTRIBUTING.md by checking the box below.
 If not, please go ahead and fork this repository and make your updates.

 We appreciate your interest in the project!